WELCOME TO ST. BEDE'S

 Yes!
 We offer a Wednesday evening contemplative Eucharist at 7PM.
 Often this is followed up with an evening educational series.
 For the current educational schedule, check here.

 HOW DO WE MAKE ST. BEDE'S OUR SPIRITUAL HOME?

 We live into the idea that "You can belong before you believe."
 We hope individuals and families that call St. Bede's their spiritual home will be active in the life of the congregation through worship, fellowship, education, ministry, and outreach.
 We request a "New Member Profile" to be filled out.
 This information is vital to our clergy, staff, and lay leaders to get to know you and how we might best support you in your spiritual journey.
-In your first month at St. Bede's, Pastor Ryan likes to schedule an informal meet and greet.
+In your first month at St. Bede's, Reverend Jennifer likes to schedule an informal meet and greet.
 Also, we host a quarterly "newcomer luncheon" that allows you to meet other new members and the lay leaders of the church.
 At some point, all members should be baptized (if they have not been baptized in another Christian church), but baptism is not a requirement to participate fully in the life of the church.

 WHERE IS ST. BEDE'S LOCATED?

 We are located on the corner of Grand View Blvd. and Charnock Road, approximately two blocks north of Venice Blvd between Inglewood Blvd. and S. Centinela Ave.
 St. Bede's is conveniently located off the 10, 405, and 90 freeways in the heart of Mar Vista.
 Be sure to visit the Mar Vista Farmers' Market after Church (Sundays from 9AM to 2PM, Grand View at Venice Boulevard)